-- Work samples are critical to each application and are carefully considered during application review.
-CAH strongly recommends that applicants pay close attention to the content of work sample submissions. - The guidelines on what to submit within a work sample submission depend on the grant application.
-Applicants must adhere to the work sample requirements below in order to be eligible for consideration. - Work samples must be no more than four (4) years old from the date of submission.
-Submitting older work samples will render the application ineligible for funding consideration.
+Work samples are critical to each application and are carefully considered during application review.
+CAH strongly recommends that applicants pay close attention to the content of work sample submissions.

+The guidelines on what to submit within a work sample submission depend on the grant application.
+Applicants should adhere to the work sample requirements listed in the RFA to strengthen application under consideration.
+Make sure to submit the most relevant work samples that demonstrate your completed experience in the grant request.
+For example, if the grant is for exterior murals, only submit samples of exterior murals.
+If the grant is for sculpture, only submit samples of completed sculptures.

+Consider work samples not more than five (5) years before the date of submission.

+If applying as an artist team, make sure to differentiate which member of the team completed what task and who is the lead artist in the samples submitted.